rapharw/tdd-nodejs-express/README.md

 ![exercise-one-test-05](./screenshots/exercise-one-test-05.GIF)

-**THE GREEN LIGHT SHOW US THAT THE TEST PASS SUCCESSFULLY**
+**THE GREEN LIGHT SHOW US THAT THE TEST PASSES SUCCESSFULLY**

 #### *AT THIS POINT, WE ARE ON THE STEP 4 "Test Passes".*

->To check if it's all good, try to change the line 23 to this:<br>
+>To check if it's all good, try to change the assertion to this:<br>

 ```javascript
 expect(result.value).toBe('lorem');